 11.Tensorboard:

-Tensorboard is a web-based tool that comes with TensorFlow and helps you visualize and monitor the training process, model performance, and more.
+Tensorboard is a web-based tool that comes with TensorFlow and helps you visualize and then monitor the training process, model performance, and more.

 12.Community and Resources: